Alice Foote MacDougall: Sevillia

-The Sevilla was the largest and most elaborately decorated of all of MacDougall's restaurants.
+The Sevillia was the largest and most elaborately decorated of all of MacDougall's restaurants.
 It was located at West 57th Street, Manhattan.
 This was the fifth eatery MacDougall opened during her career.
 It was a Spanish-style restaurant in which the waiters and waitresses wore mantillas and red Iberian costumes.
 The restaurant featured several distinct sections, including an Alhambra Room, an Early Renaissance Room, and once Prohibition ended in 1933, a Wine Shop was also added.
 By the late 1920s MacDougall had signed a long term one million dollar lease for her fifth coffee house.

-Other Eateries
+Other eateries

 By the end of her career MacDougall had established, owned, and operated nine restaurants and coffee houses around New York state.
 Other locations included The Auberge on 129 Maiden Lane, Mens Grill on 36 West 44th Street, The Marionettes Coffee Shop on 10 East 23rd Street and Playland Casino in Rye, New York.